Past Prime: A Story of Growing Old & Going Home During the Pandemic

 Mom died a little after four o’clock the next morning.
 Jim brought the Challenger to the house around 10:00.
-She just missed the new car by a few hours; she missed my wedding by three long weeks.
+She missed the new car by a few long hours; she missed my wedding by three short weeks.

 A small Dodge Challenger Hot Wheels was buried along with my mother in her coffin.

 The real thing still sits covered in the garage at the cabin, showing fewer than 8,000 miles on the odometer.
 I fire it up whenever I visit and my heart still races every time she roars to life.

 A coughing spell brings me back to current times.
 Dad hasn’t eaten much of his soup and tells me he can’t have that much sodium.

 “You should watch your sodium levels, too.
 You eat a bunch more than I do,” he begins his lecture.